Buy more, save more. Get up to $350 off.

 Use this SleepFoundation.org link for the most current discount on Birch mattresses

-The Birch Natural Wood Frame’s minimal aesthetic and ease of assembly make it an appealing option for shoppers who want a versatile platform bed.
+The Birch White Wood Frame’s minimal aesthetic and ease of assembly make it an appealing option for shoppers who want a versatile platform bed.

-Birch offers a 100-night sleep trial on this platform bed.
+Birch offers a 100-night sleep trial on the White Wood Frame.
 It also comes with a 5-year limited warranty.

 Use this SleepFoundation.org link for the most current discount on Bear mattresses